javivelasco/react-css-themr/README.md

 export default Button;
 ```

-Imagine you want to make the success button uppercase for an specific case .
+Imagine you want to make the success button uppercase for a specific case.
 You can include the classname mixed with other classnames:

 ```jsx
 import React from 'react';